 Any matters relating to stray dogs should be brought to the attention of the Environmental Health Section with the following information:

-All stray dogs found within the Stirling, Falkirk and Clackmannanshire areas by the local authorities or the police are kept at Bandeath Stray Dog Shelter, a facility managed by Stirling Council for stray animals.
+All stray dogs found within the Stirling, Falkirk and Clackmannanshire areas and dealt with by the local authorities or the police are kept at Bandeath Stray Dog Shelter, a facility managed by Stirling Council for stray animals.

 To check if your dog has been taken to Bandeath Stray Dog Shelter please telephone with the following information: